 Three sessions of treatment were required; the first in year two, the second in year 10 and the third in year 20.
 There were periods of clinical remission in between, but evidence of lymphoma was always present despite encouraging indications of natural regression (shrinkage of nodes) in several locations.

-Starting around 2008, I took advantage of new (in essence “breakthrough”) genetic-based research showing a strong linkage between specific lifestyle strategies and the expression of genes driving cancer (and certainly follicular lymphoma).
-I was then able to take the approach I had been working on for over 20 years (applying natural anticancer strategies) and refine it, now making it far more effective than ever before.
+Starting around 2008, I took advantage of new (in essence “breakthrough”) genetic-based research verifying the linkage between specific lifestyle strategies and the expression of genes driving cancer (and certainly follicular lymphoma).
+I was then able to take the approach I had already been working on for over 20 years and refine it, now making it far more effective than ever before.

-The outcome of this work (constantly updated) is our Four Pillar Gene Remediation Strategies (4P-GRS) program in Article #3.
+The outcome of this work (constantly updated) is our Four Pillar Epigenetics Program (4PEP) in Article #3.

 I always believed that if one or more nodes could go into natural, permanent regression, why couldn’t they all?
 Now I know they can.
 This is the “possible dream” that many survivors can now hold as their personal vision.